meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 - Tends to be automatic
 - Evolutionarily old
 - Highly conserved
-- Well adapted for specific purposes
+- Well adapted for specific purposes프라임킹즈
 #### Cognitive
 - Controlled and conscious
 - Extremely limited (can only procecss 1 or 2 things at a time)